belfastruby/belfastruby.github.io/_posts/2014-10-14-a-special-break-conf-meetup.markdown

 sponsors: [{name: "Rumble Labs", image: "/assets/images/rumblelabs-logo.png", link: "http://rumblelabs.com"}, {name: "Shopkeep", image: "/assets/images/shopkeeppos-logo.png", link: "http://shopkeep.com"}, {name: "Nuu", image: "/assets/images/nuu-logo.png", link: "http://nuu.in"}]

+intro: "Interested in learning a little bit about Ruby and Rails, or just want to get knee deep in code discussion over a few drinks?
+Come along to our meetup this week as we'll be joining the Break Conference fringe activities.
+Our meetup is open to everyone so don't worry if you haven't scooped up a ticket for Break.

-intro: "We're very pleased to announce that we'll be joining the Break Conference fringe activities.
-Our meetup will be happening on Wednesday 12th November at 21 Social, where we'll be hosting a series of lightening talks.
-Join us for code discussion and a few drinks at the free bar, courtesy of ShopKeep.
-We'd also like to invite anyone interested in speaking to get involved."
+Our meetup will kick off at 7pm on Wednesday 12th November at 21 Social, where we'll be hosting a series of lightening talks.
+Join us for code discussion and a few drinks at the free bar, courtesy of ShopKeep."

 ---

-Belfast Ruby isn't just for experienced Ruby developers, our meetups are for anyone with an interest in learning a little bit about Ruby or Rails.
-Join us at 7pm at 21 Social, and if you haven't scooped up a ticket for [Break](http://breakconf.org/) don't worry, our meetup is open to everyone.

-We're currently on the lookout for people willing to give a short Ruby-related talk at the meetup.
-If you're interested get in touch via [email](mailto:mkeizer@rumblelabs.com) or [Twitter](http://twitter.com/belfastruby).
-We hope to see plenty of new faces and look forward to enjoying the Break Conf buzz.
+We'll be hosting a series of lightning talks from 7pm on Wednesday 12th November.
+Our speakers include [Tommy Palmer](https://twitter.com/tommypalm) from [The Government Digital Service](https://gds.blog.gov.uk/), who will be giving us an insight into his process of coding and how [GOV.UK](https://www.gov.uk/) is set up.

+Following this, designer and illustrator [Paddy Donelly](https://twitter.com/paddydonnelly) will be providing tips on how developers and designers can work together more effectively.
+[Coby Chapple](https://twitter.com/cobyism) from [GitHub](http://github.com) will be also be giving a short talk, with details to be confirmed.

+Come along and enjoy the code talk and free bar courtesy of [ShopKeep](http://www.shopkeep.com/).